Cavalgo/myNotesFB/README.md

 ![MyNotes App Screenshot 2](screenshots/ss2.png)
 ![MyNotes App Screenshot 2](screenshots/ss3.png)

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Let's make MyNotes App even better together.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ---

 Take quick notes with MyNotes App and keep your thoughts organized.
 Start using MyNotes App today!